farup/streamnaplab/README.md

 ### 2. Data Preparation

-To use data from NapLab car, the dataset needs to be generated in NapLab format (close NuScenes), and images frames extracted.
+To use data from NAPLab, the dataset needs to be generated in NAPLab format (close to NuScenes), and images frames extracted.
 Clone [this](https://github.com/farup/naplab) and follow the env setup.
 Use the notebooks examples to format and extract https://github.com/farup/naplab/notebooks

 - **Step 1.** Generate the dataset format from a selected trip with 01_parsing_example.ipynb
-- **Step 2.** Extract frames from the same trip (01_parsing_example.ipynb):
+- **Step 2.** Extract frames from the same trip (01_parsing_example.ipynb)
-- **Step 3.** Convert the dataset to .pkl file with 03_converting_example:
+- **Step 3.** Convert the dataset to .pkl file with 03_converting_example

 ### 3. Test with NapLab Data: